Heigke/Bytemeditation/README.md

-Request: Please come with remarks and ideas of how to make it "feel" and "act" more lifelike!
+Request: Please come with remarks and ideas of what you would like to have in terms of capabilities if you were a computer!
 # Bytemeditation
 A byte2byte transformer receiveing output, related previous output (memory) and /dev/random vector as input.
 Output is trained against maximised "entropy per byte" metric, see report.